solana-labs/solana/docs/src/running-validator/vote-accounts.md

 This temporary validator should be run for two full epochs.
 During this time it will:
 * Produce blocks for the remaining slots that are assigned to your old validator identity
-* Receive the transaction fees and rent rewards for your old validator identity
+* Receive the transaction fees for your old validator identity

 It is safe to stop this temporary validator when your old validator identity is no longer listed in the `solana leader-schedule` output.